-1.10 We considered that the business plans (whether route or central) described the matrix framework between themselves and other parts of Network Rail well.
+1.13 We considered that the business plans (whether route or central) described the matrix framework between themselves and other parts of Network Rail well.
 There are clear lines of accountability, and a distinction between those areas that must comply with a single 'company way' of doing things and those areas where innovation and distinctiveness at route-level are encouraged.
-We persistently challenged this area during the periodic review process, as we were keen to understand what powers and sanctions the centre had to ensure that a route was fulfilling its legal obligations.
+We persistently challenged this interface during the periodic review process, as we were keen to understand what powers and sanctions the centre had to ensure that a route was fulfilling its legal obligations.
+We will be paying close attention to the practical implementation of matrix management throughout CP6.